Learn - Troubleshooting

 My account balance in the app does not match my bank

 Find the missing or duplicate transaction.
-Open the Planner tab, tap the event the transaction belongs to, scroll to the Transactions section in the Edit Item Event dialog, and add or remove the transaction.
+Open the Planner tab, tap the event the transaction belongs to, scroll to the Transactions section in the Edit Flow Event dialog, and add or remove the transaction.

-The full mechanic is on Accounts, with cross-references to Transactions for editing transactions inside an event.
+Full details are on Accounts, with cross-references to Transactions for editing transactions inside an event.

 I tapped Mark Event as Paid but the event is still on the planner